tas50/mycorp_resources/README.md

 # mycorp_resources

-TODO: Enter the cookbook description here.
+A cookbook containing resources specific to MyCorp.